Anfibia/gravity/README.md

 A micro framework for building and prototyping beautiful responsive websites with SCSS.

+The stylesheets are compiled using SASS and aim to be as modular as possible.

+Gravity differs from frameworks like Bootstrap and Foundation by being more modular and minimal.

+It gives you a rock solid foundation without overloading you with thousands of CSS and JS components you don't need.

 Feel free to fork the project and make it your own.

 ## License